Cobra-Technologies-GmbH/OmegaCoin/doc/tor.md

-# TOR SUPPORT IN PIVX
+# TOR SUPPORT IN OMEGACOIN

 It is possible to run OMEGACOIN Core as a Tor hidden service, and connect to such services.